Date of Degree

 Copyright 2011 Darci Becker

 Becker, Darci Lynn Sturtz.
-"Patient awareness of dysphagia." doctoral dissertation, University of Iowa, 2011.
+"Patient awareness of dysphagia."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.